howerj/cdb/readme.md

 * cdb\_close

 This closes the CDB database handle, the handle may be NULL, if so, nothing will be done.
 The same handle should not be passed in twice to "cdb\_close" as this can cause double-free errors.
 This function will release any memory and handles (by calling the "close" callback) associated with the handle.

 When writing a database this function has one more task to do, and that is finalizing the database, it writes out the hash-table at the end of the file.
-If "cbd\_close" is not called after the last entry has been added then the database will be in an invalid state and will not work.
+If "cbd\_close" is not called after the last entry has been added then the database will be in an invalid state and will not work (although the database could technically be recovered either manually or with hypothetical recovery tools).

 This function may return negative on error, for example if the finalization fails.

 After calling "cdb\_close" the handle *must not* be used again.

 * cdb\_read

 To be used on a database opened up in read-mode only.
-This can be used to read values, and sometimes keys, from the database.
+This can be used to read values, and keys, from the database.
 This function does not call "cdb\_seek", the caller must call "cdb\_seek" before calling this function to move the file pointer to the desired location before reading.
 The file pointer will be updated